Northern State University

 THE HARVEY C. JEWETT IV REGIONAL SCIENCE EDUCATION CENTER is home to the NSU biology and chemistry departments.
 With state-of-the-art labs and equipment, this two-story facility will enhance science education and undergraduate research on the Northern campus while offering community outreach opportunities to K-12 students around the area.
 With its prominent placement at the corner of Twelfth Avenue Southeast and South State Street, it also serves as a gateway to campus.

-THE NSU REGIONAL SPORTS COMPLEX, currently under construction, will connect to the existing Barnett Center.
+THE NSU REGIONAL SPORTS COMPLEX, currently under construction, will be connected to the existing Barnett Center.
 The complex will also include the brand new Dacotah Bank Stadium, which will be home to NSU Wolves Football, and Koehler Hall of Fame Softball Field, which will be home to NSU Wolves Softball.

 THE NSU TECHNOLOGY CENTER stands out at the center of campus with its glass facade.
 An addition to the Mewaldt-Jensen Building, the Tech Center houses computer labs, a video production studio, smart classrooms, a conference room, offices for NET Services staff and Arts and Science faculty, and the Tech Support Desk.
 Tech Support Services provides free technical assistance to faculty, staff and students.
 A centrally located, lighted courtyard with perennial plantings, brick walkways and benches provides an open-air sanctuary where people can socialize and hold special events.